MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2samplewincomp.md

 <!-- ====================================================================== -->
-## Step 5 - Open .sln in Visual Studio
+## Step 5 - Open the Solution and set the Windows SDK target

 1. On your local drive, open the `.sln` file in Visual Studio, in the directory: